Hi, this is Ajar Productions, run by Justin Putney.

 At some point it sunk in that animation was quite labor intensive, even with the help of a computer.
 In the process of creating online animations, Justin learned how to add little bits of interactivity.

-The process of creating custom tools started with trying to save ourselves some time (and sanity).
+The process of creating custom tools started with trying to save some time (and sanity).
 After watching a tutorial on how to create an extension, Justin began writing extensions like a crazy person (see all the Flash extensions for yourself).

 Since Justin had learned so much from others who had generously shared their knowledge online, it was only natural to share his extensions with the same communities.